michalwitwicki/QuickQuack/README.md

 else:
   final_score = 0
 ```

+# Potential Drawbacks
+1. Whenever a new player joins the season, we need to redo all the calculations for every record on every map and update the stats for each player.
+Additionally, player stats must be recalculated whenever a new record is set on a map in which the player participated.
+Without proper optimization, this could be computationally intensive.
+But there's a simple solution - instead of running calculations every time there's a new player or record, do it, for example, once every 10 minutes; super up-to-date stats are not critical.
+2. Final score has reachable upper bound (1000 with settings described in "calculation" section).
+It is very uncommon though.
+3. It's possible for two players to have the exact same final score.
+However, the probability of this happening is extremely low, and it decreases even further with more players, maps, and records.

 # Sample Implementation
 This repository includes a proof-of-concept sample implementation of the system.
 It is important to note that this implementation is heavily unoptimized and should not be utilized in a production environment.